vinijmoura/Azure-DevOps/AllReports/README.md

 ### Create Azure SQL Database
 This extraction needs it to be created a Azure SQL Server and Database to store the information extracted by running the PowerShell scripts

-This tutorial helps you to create this database [Quickstart: Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal)
+This tutorial helps you to create this database:
+[Quickstart: Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal)

 |Database Name|
 |---|
 |azuredevopsreports|

-After creating the database, please access SQL Server Maangement Studio, connect **azuredevopsreports** database and run **01_CreateTables.sql** contained in the **SQLScripts** folder.
+After creating the database, please access SQL Server Management Studio, connect **azuredevopsreports** database and run **01_CreateTables.sql** contained in the **SQLScripts** folder.
 This file will create the database tables.

 ```sql
 01_CreateTables.sql